-With date specific eligibility, eligibility for Exceptional Medically Needy cases begins on the day of application (current) and/or as far back as three months prior to the date of application (retroactive), provided eligibility requirements are met and there are incurred medical expenses for each month of the retroactive period of certification.
+With date specific eligibility, eligibility for Exceptional Medically Needy cases begins on the day of application (current) and/or as far back as three (3) months prior to the date of application (retroactive), provided eligibility requirements are met and there are incurred medical expenses for each month of the retroactive period of certification.

-If application is made on May 3rd, eligibility may be given retroactively to February 3rd, if there are incurred medical expenses in each of the three months and if income/resources requirements are met in each of the months.
+If application is made on May 3rd, eligibility may be given retroactively to February 3rd, if there are incurred medical expenses in each of the three (3) months and if income/resources requirements are met in each of the months.
 A shorter retroactive period could be given if the only medical bill in the retroactive period was incurred on April 16th.
 In that case, eligibility would begin on April 16th.

-Eligibility for the Exceptional Medically Needy continues until terminated by the County Office.
+Eligibility for the Exceptional Medically Needy continues until terminated by the system.
 Termination may occur at the time of reevaluation or at any other time that changes affect eligibility.

-The end date of eligibility will be the last day of the 10 day advance notice period, unless a recipient requests a hearing within the advance notice period.
+The recipient is required to report all changes within ten (10) days.
+The end date of eligibility will be the last day of the advance notice period, unless a recipient requests a hearing.